Sunday, July 19, 2020

 Started: 2011

 Finally, after years of uncertainty, Looney Tunes found a permanent home on Cartoon Network.
 A new package was set up with anticipation of The Looney Tunes Show.
 The package mostly consisted of character driven cartoons.
 The black and white cartoons were either in black and white or computer colorized.
 However, Cartoon Network had to quickly grab what they had instead of asking Warner Bros. for the new remasters.
 As a result, some of the cartoons, especially the pre-48's, were very old transfers.
 Despite these issues, the ratings did well allowing for the cartoons to air frequently.
 However, the majority of the pre-48 cartoons were dropped in favor of the post-48's.
 They were also playing it safe with their library.
 No Speedy Gonzalas, more constant reruns of Rudy Larriva Road Runner cartoons, and tons of Bugs, Daffy, and Tweety.
 In 2013, it was announced that Boomerang was allowed to run the same package to its advantage as Cartoon Network was getting interested in rerunning ONLY their original series.
 For example, Teen Titans Go airs daily for HOURS upon end.
 On the other hand, Boomerang began airing Looney Tunes (and Tom and Jerry) in the same way (hours upon hours on end).
 2015 would bring the end to this package on Cartoon Network being exclusive to Boomerang only.
 By the end of the decade, the streaming wars were beginning thanks to Netflix and Hulu.
 In 2017, Boomerang launched their on demand service putting this package up on their app.
 This also finally allowed the restored versions to show up both online and on the air.
-And by 2019, the pre-48 cartoons returned to the package (though mostly for streaming), some of which haven't been shown for a long time.
+And by 2019, the pre-48 cartoons returned to the package (though mostly for streaming until around 2023-24), some of which haven't been shown for a long time.
 In December 2023, a handful of shorts were added to the Boomerang line up as part of channel improvements on making it a classic cartoon channel again with some overlapping of the Max package and the Me TV package, though most of these would be some of the Larry Doyle shorts.
 Little Go Beep however would make its TV debut in 2023.
+In September 2024, Boomerang shut down their streaming service thus reducing their package and retiring the computer colorized versions of the black and white cartoons.

 Grade: A-

 It's nowhere near perfect, and some people still have a problem with it.
 There were some downturns in its history, but now that the pre-48 cartoons are back, it's a much better package.
 While some of the cartoons got the ax due to some problematic issues, it was best to enjoy what is on there than dwell on what isn't.
 A good number of Goofy Gophers and Three Bears cartoons were on here too.
 All of Chuck Jones's Road Runner and Pepe le Pew cartoons are on here.
 No Speedy was a bummer though, but everything else gives plenty to watch.
 Of course, Boomerang didn't authorize any new restorations, so some of the cartoons vary print to print, but it was great to see them again.
-But remember, there are more cartoons on the app than on the cable network.
+As Me TV began gaining momentum with its package, Boomerang felt no choice but to run some of the streaming exclusive cartoons on the linear channel.
+Currently, a handful of cartoons are exclusive to Boomerang such as the CGI Road Runner cartoons, Little Go Beep, Porky's Romance, and Lumber Jack Rabbit.

 TV Shows: Looney Tunes on Cartoon Network